Normal processing time

 We recommend that you visit the local diplomatic mission’s webpage to get more information before you submit the application.
 The individual diplomatic mission can have additional requirements regarding payment of additional fees, submission of additional passport photos or additional copies of the application.

-You are submitting the application in Denmark
+You are in Denmark

 If you are residing legally in Denmark, you are normally able to have your biometric features recorded in Denmark.
 This is the case, if you: